Goutte/hellopoyt/README.md

 DEV BLACKBOARD
 ==============

+- Anchor scroll
-Project details.
+- Project details.
-Secret URL for re-generation.
+- Secret URL for re-generation.

 HOW TO INSTALL